awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 and for bytes to be released by the operation.

-The behavior of the operation specifies how the operation processes available bytes, and specifies when processed bytes can be released.
+The behavior of the operation specifies how the operation processes available bytes, and specifies when processed bytes MAY be released.